kskalvar/aws-eks-cluster-quickstart/README.md

   Remove Your AWS EKS Cluster

 To make this first cluster easy to deploy we'll use a docker image located in DockerHub at kskalvar/web.
 This image is nothing more than a simple webapp that returns the current ip address of the container it's running in.
+We'll create an external AWS Load Balancer and you should see a unique ip address as it is load balanced across containers.

 The project also includes the Dockerfile for those interested in the configuration of the actual application or to build your own and deploy using ECR.